ComputerScienceHouse/blog/_posts/2018-04-11-sonagraphic.md

 on their storefront that was used to develop AudioShield (which was my original inspiration for this project).
 Especially now that I have a better understanding of what's going on behind the scenes to grab beats from a song, I can focus more of my efforts on making the gameplay fun and adding features like song importing.
-Currently can be viewed and cloned at github: https://github.com/dantayy/Sonagraphic
+The project currently can be viewed and cloned [here](https://github.com/dantayy/Sonagraphic).